getherbie/herbie/example/site/pages/3-development.md

 ## Support

-Support is given through GitHub.
+Support is given through GitHub only.
 If possible, try to reproduce your issue before asking your question.

-If you want to discuss the enhancement of Herbie CMS, file an [issue](https://github.com/getherbie/herbie/issues) on Github or submit a [pull request](https://github.com/getherbie/herbie).
+If you want to discuss the enhancement of Herbie CMS, file an [issue](https://github.com/getherbie/herbie/issues) on GitHub or submit a [pull request](https://github.com/getherbie/herbie).

 ## Bug Reports